zcc861007/HyperMorphBSA/README.md

 ## Summary Statement
 We have implemented an unsupervised deep learning deformable registration framework utilizing a novel image similarity loss function to reduce the motion artifacts commonly encountered in digital subtraction angiography (DSA).
+The models available in the repo have been trained on a dataset with more than 5,000 angiographic series acquired in 2019.

 ## Key Points
 1. A deep learning, fast, deformable registration model based on the HyperMorph framework is presented for head background subtraction angiography (BSA).